open-cluster-management-io/community/README.md

 ### Working Group Meetings

-The Working Group meets on a weekly cadence on Thursday at TBA UTC.
+The Working Group meets on a bi-weekly cadence on Thursday at 15:30 UTC.

 Meeting Agenda and Topics can be found here: https://github.com/open-cluster-management/community/projects/1